commutatus/awesome/domains/engineering/efficient/cloudfront-image-conversion.md

 ### References

 I would suggest going through the following articles and have a understanding about how the jpg -> webp conversion flow works and then continue here.
-This article contains the bug fixed code and some improvements.

 [Resizing images with amazon cloudfront lambdaedge aws cdn blog](https://aws.amazon.com/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/)

 [Converting images to webp from cdn](https://medium.com/nona-web/converting-images-to-webp-from-cdn-9433b56a3d52)

 I followed the step by step section mentioned in the AWS blog.
+This article contains the bug fixed code and some improvements.
+Some improvements includes

++ S3 URL with space and %20 bug fixed
++ Dimension support added.
+You can request for a particular dimension and if it is available then it will be served.

 ### Step 1: Creating the Deployment Packages